WindowsNT/WindowsNT/README.md

 ## Hi there 👋

 My name is Michael Chourdakis, I'm a PhD researcher in AI and Audio/Video/Image Digital Signal Processing.
+- 🔭 I’m currently working in Music School of Alimos and as a freelancer developer/scientific researcher in AI.

 <!--
 **WindowsNT/WindowsNT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...